Assistant ProfessorOffice: (607) 777-9182

 Appe, S. (Forthcoming).
 Government Mapping of the Third Sector: A Government Innovation for Regulation and Coordination?
 Perspectives from the Third Sector.
 International Journal of Public Administration.

-Rubaii, N., Appe, S., & Cook, K. (Forthcoming).
+Rubaii, N., Appe, S., & Stamp, K. (Forthcoming).
 Are We Getting Them Out of the Country?
 The State of Study-Abroad Opportunities within NASPAA-Member Programs.
 Journal of Public Affairs Education.

 Appe, S. & Barragán, D. (2013).
 Strategies Outside the Formal Classroom: Nonprofit Management Education in Transparency and Accountability.
 The Case of Ecuador.
 Journal of Public Affairs Education.
 19(4), 591-614.
 (Lead Article).